iChris/mac-app-bundle-id-list/README.md

 # What Is This?

-A repo for a site listing the bundle ID of various Mac apps that people have trouble giving mic and screen control permission to under macOS.
+A repo for a site, [macbundleid.lemonproductions.ca](https://macbundleid.lemonproductions.ca/), listing the bundle ID of various Mac apps that people have trouble giving mic and screen control permission to under macOS.

 See [this video](https://youtu.be/p4Q4WDgwVgg) for details.